-The Government of India Act of 1935 has also mentioned about the system of rules related with the emergent situation.
-Article 102 of this Act grants the power to proclaim the emergency to the Governor General of our country.
-The administrative legacy of the colonial period finds its reflection in the Constitution of India as well.
-That is why, the President of India is granted with three kinds of emergency powers.
+The executive of Indian administration is assigned with certain special powers to meet the critical situation.
+This is required since normal powers do not help to face the abnormal or emergency situation.
+This is more required in case of a federal system of administration since in a federation the power is decentralized.
 The abnormal functions and powers of the President are contained in Part XVIII of the Constitution titled, 'Emergency Provisions'.
-The Constitution stipulates three kinds of emergencies namely the National Emergency caused by war, external aggression or armed rebellion, in the country (Art 352); State Emergency caused by the breakdown of constitutional machinery in a state (Art356) and Financial Emergency when the financial stability or the credit of India or any part thereof is in danger (Art 360).
-Let us discuss these three emergency powers of the President in the following manner:-
+The Constitution stipulates three kinds of emergencies namely the National Emergency caused by war, external aggression or armed rebellion, in the country (Art 352); State Emergency caused by the breakdown of constitutional machinery in a state (Art 356) and Financial Emergency when the financial stability or the credit of India or any part theroof is in danger (Art 360).
+Let us discuss these three emergency powers of the President in the following manner :

-National Emergency:
+National Emergency

-Article 352 empowers the President to declare National Emergency whenever he/she is satisfied that a serious situation has arisen, or is most likely to arise, threatening the security of the country by war, external aggression or armed rebellion in the country.
-The satisfaction of the President, for all practical purposes, depends upon the advice of the Council of Ministers.
+Article 352 empowers the President to declare national Emergency whenever he/she is satisfied that a serious situation has arisen, or is most likely to arise, threatening the security of the country by war, external aggression or armed rebellion in the country.
+The satisfaction of the President, for all practical purposes, depends upon the advice of the

+Council of Ministers.
 It is, however, subject to the control of the Parliament.
-Such a Proclamation shall be laid before the Parliament and unless approved by it shall cease to have its effect.
-Such a proclamation can remain in force for a period of one month at the most, or its extension must be approved by the Parliament.
-The Constitution, further, provides that in case the Lok Sabha stands dissolved, the power of giving any approval shall be exercised by the Rajya Sabha.
+Such a Proclamation shall be laid before the parliament and unless approved by it shall cease to have its effect.
+Such a proclamation can remain in force for a period of one month at the most, or its extension must be approved by the parliament.
+The constitution, further, provides that in case the Lok Sabha stands dissolved, the power of giving any approval shall be exercised by the Rajya Sabha.
 If the Rajya Sabha passes it, it must still be approved by the house within thirty days after the meeting of the new Lok Sabha.
 If the Rajya Sabha itself has not approved the proclamation, it will cease to be valid.
 It must also be noted that the power of the President to declare an Emergency may be made use of even before the actual occurrence of the aggression or disturbance, if the President is satisfied that there is imminent danger.

 The 44th Constitutional Amendment Act of 1978 has made some important changes.
-Apart from substituting the phrase 'internal disturbance' by 'armed rebellion' and reducing the period of 'two months' by 'one month' at the most whereby the declaration of the President may remain imposed without the approval of the Parliament, it makes the following important arrangements:-
+Apart from substituting the phrase 'internal disturbance' by 'armed rebellion' and reducing the period of 'two months' by 'one month' at the most whereby the declaration of the President may remain imposed without the approval of the Parliament, it makes the following important arrangements :-

-- 1. Such a proclamation can be made by the President on the written advice of the Union Cabinet. - 2.
-The approval of the Parliament shall require adoption of the resolution in each house by a majority of the members, present and voting. - 3.
+- 1. Such a proclamation can be made by the president on the written advice of the Union Cabinet. - 2.
+The approval of the parliament shall require adoption of the resolution in each house by a majority of the members, present and voting. - 3.
 A specific time limit has now been set.
 It says that the extension of duration in one instance cannot be for a period of more than six months.
 However, no maximum time-limit has been specified. - 4.
 It is also given that at least one tenth members of Lok Sabha may place a requisition of a special session at any time to reconsider the continuity of the proclamation.
 Such a notice shall be addressed to the Speaker (in case the house is in session) or to the President (in case the house is not in session).
 Thus, a special sitting would be held within fourteen days of the receipt of such notice. - 5.
 Such a proclamation may be varied or revoked by the President at any time by a subsequent proclamation.